Jalle19/roth-modbus-mqtt/README.md

   thermostats have properly registered themselves
 * When a thermostat has issues communicating with the controller, temperature and humidity will be `null`, and the zone-specific binary sensor will turn on
+* If the controller is rebooted while the application is running, the number of detected zones, window sensor etc. may initially be incorrect.
+Regular peripheral probes are done to rectify this issue.
+The user can also trigger a peripheral at runtime via an MQTT button

 ## Installation